sepidehhosseinzadeh/FAANG-Interview-Preparation/README.md

 - Think out loud.
 Like you are teaching it.
 - Take Note.
 - Sleep is important.

+#### Solving questions Routine:
+- Repeat the question in your own words
+- Check assumptions and edge cases
+- Use real examples
+- Think out loud
+- Brainstorm solutions and their time/space complexities
+- Write a working code in 20-30 minutes
+- Test edge cases (in your brain) line-by-line examples
+- Practice makes perfect!

 <img src="leetcode_pic.png" alt="leetcode contest progress" width="500" height="300">